 Policymakers briefly flirted with the idea of levying a fee on shell company deposits in an attempt to disincentivize a high-risk business model.48 This idea was dropped in favor of a statutory ban on financial institutions maintaining an account for a shell company customer, the logic being that much of the illicit activity in the non-resident sector utilizes shell companies to provide anonymity or obscure the true purpose of transactions.
 The government rolled out a proposal on March 24.49 Both the Association of Latvian Commercial Banks and Delna, Transparency International’s Latvian chapter, supported the ban.50 The bill sailed through the Saeima and, once signed by President Raimonds Vejonis, will take effect immediately.
 Passage of the law is a bold, dramatic gesture.
 It is the first ban of its kind anywhere in the world, and it is designed to demonstrate to the United States whose side Latvia is on.
 It will calm the panic.

 A determined financial facilitator can evade the new shell company ban.
 However, the reality that sophisticated actors will evade the law is not an argument against it.
 All regulation is susceptible to evasion, and no single safeguard is sufficient in isolation.
 Moreover, the importance of this law is more political than regulatory.

 The new law amends the existing AML statute to prohibit Latvian financial institutions from maintaining a shell company account.51 What, exactly, is a shell company under the AML law?
-Any entity that meets at least one of the following three criteria:52
+Any entity that meets at least two of the following three criteria:52

 - The entity cannot provide documentary evidence that it conducts actual economic activity